 - Becoming easily irritated or angry

 - Experiencing frequent headaches or other physical symptoms

 - Feeling tired often but having trouble sleeping

 - Losing interest in activities you once enjoyed

 If your caregiving duties are interfering with your ability to take care of yourself, you need to take a step back to manage your health and stress.
 Reevaluate your workload and don’t hesitate to ask for help.
 There are resources and tools available to help you better navigate your own health while providing care to your loved one.
 Leveraging these resources can help ensure you are not inundated with caregiver burden.

 Tips for Managing Caregiver Stress:

 - Family Caregiver Alliance

-US Dept of Health and Human Services - Caregiver Resources
+- U.S. Department of Health and Human Services - Caregiver Resources